 I love this ideas: New Year’s Eve Resolution Party Hats for Kids and Adults (set of 8)

-New Year’s Eve isn’t complete unless you have a box of paper crackers with little toys in them.
+And New Year’s Eve isn’t complete unless you have a box of paper crackers with little toys in them.

 My white ones work perfectly for my table setting.
 I remember them from my childhood — we always had those for New Year’s Eve.

-This little $1 wooden cutout is from my latest run to Michael’s.
+That little $1 wooden cutout is from my latest run to Michael’s.
 While I was stocking up on Christmas decor, I had the good sense to also buy this, so I’d have it for my New Year’s table setting.

 I took so many darn pictures again that it got dark while I was taking them, so you get to see what our living room looks like decked out with New Year’s Eve party supplies and all the lights and candles shining.